RazersTv/poop-defender-flushed/README.md

 # poop-defender-flushed
-A sequel to the "cult classic" poop defender
+This is the original poop defender jar file.
+The source code was lost after years of being untouched

+# Contributors
+> Luke
+> Jack